Demba Seck

-Demba Seck (born 10 February 2001) is a Senegalese professional footballer who plays as a winger for Serbian SuperLiga club Partizan on loan from Serie A club Torino.
+Demba Seck (born 10 February 2001) is a Senegalese professional footballer who plays as a winger for Serbian SuperLiga club Partizan, on loan from Serie A club Torino.
 He also plays for the Senegal national football team.

 Club career

-Seck was raised in the youth system of SPAL and started his senior career in the 2019–20 season in Serie D on loan at Sasso Marconi.
+Seck was raised in the youth system of SPAL and started his senior career in the 2019–20 season in Serie D, on loan at Sasso Marconi.

 On 31 January 2022, Seck signed with Serie A club Torino.

-On 23 January 2024, Seck was loaned by Frosinone.
+On 23 January 2024, Seck was loaned to Frosinone.

 In August 2024, Seck joined Serie B club Catanzaro on a season-long loan deal with an option to buy.

 Personal life

 Born in Senegal, Seck moved to Italy at an early age to join his father who was living and working in Massa Lombarda at the time.

 In January 2023, Seck was formally reported for revenge porn by an Italian woman; the news became public in September 2023.
 After the news became public, another woman successively reported him.